 Public health-led vaccination clinics will occur in various sites during the vaccination program and will be determined based on factors such as vaccine product, community logistics, provider availability, program phase, and priority population served.
-Public Health Sudbury & Districts is working with partners to match sites with these factors to enable rapid decision-making and ramp-up once details are known, enabling local action.
+Public Health Sudbury & Districts is working with partners to match sites with these factors to enable rapid decision-making and rampup once details are known, enabling local action.
+It is expected that one mass vaccination site will be selected in Chapleau, one in Espanola, two in Manitoulin, four in Greater Sudbury and one in Sudbury East.
 Public Health is currently assessing various community locations.
 Potential locations are listed in Appendix 6.
 Public Health's close linkages with local municipalities and other service providers and workplaces will be leveraged to secure sites as was done for the early years of the Universal Influenza Immunization Program.